Master of Education in Elementary Education

 3. Statement of goals and objectives with a maximum of one typed page per question.

 • What have you already done professionally or personally of which you are proud?
-Please include a chronological history of all professional teaching and administration experience, as well as academic honors or achievements you have earned.
+Please include a chronological history of all professional teaching or administration experience, as well as academic honors or achievements you have earned.

 • What are the characteristics, attitudes, values, and/or skills that you think will make you a good candidate for your professional role?